 At the bow, we should have a person ready to pass a line ashore and then use the boat hook to grab the mooring line to come aft to secure the mooring buoy.

 When alone and the wind is blowing from astern, a trick is to prepare a spring line tied at the bow and brought to the cockpit within reach of the helmsman.
-Once at the mooring and alongside,
+Once at the mooring and alongside, we’ll secure the spring to the stern cleat of the boat next to us.
+The boat subjected to the wind’s push won’t move forward because it’s held back by the spring, so we’ll have time to go to the bow to put a line ashore and grab the mooring buoy.

 When we have the bow in front of the center of the berth, we’ll start to turn, positioning ourselves decidedly upwind, pointing the bow towards the boat on the left as shown in the drawing, to prevent the bow from falling off to starboard.
 Then, with the help of a good amount of engine power, we complete the approach to enter.